 Source: Base map from Google Earth.

-In addition to the common elements that are the intermodal yard, namely the storage area, chassis depots and the access gates (separate entry and exit locations), it also include classification yards and a car terminal.
-Since this terminal is the end of the trancontinental corridor (LA/LB – Chicago axis), its business model is highly linked with the Asia trade, particularly its import component; Japanese and Korean cars are transited in large volumes.
-A logistical branch of Maersk (ChassisLink) is also present with a empty container depot and a chassis pool.
-It was judged pertinent by the company, which owns substantial containerized assets, to establish a presence at an inland terminal.
+In addition to the common elements of the intermodal yard, namely the storage area, chassis depots, and access gates (separate entry and exit locations), it also includes classification yards and a car terminal.
+Since this terminal is at the end of the transcontinental corridor (LA/LB – Chicago axis), its business model is highly linked with the Asia trade, particularly its import component; Japanese and Korean cars are transited in large volumes.